19hours/sg-statutes/Acts/Strategic Goods (Control) Act.md

 “bring in transit” means to bring goods from any country into Singapore by land, water or air, where the goods are to be taken out from Singapore on the same conveyance on which they are brought into Singapore without any landing in Singapore, but does not include the passage through Singapore in accordance with international law of a foreign conveyance carrying goods;

-“computer” has the same meaning as in section 2(1) of the Computer Misuse Act (Cap.
+“computer” has the same meaning as in section 2(1) of the Computer Misuse and Cybersecurity Act (Cap.
 50A);

+[Act 3 of 2013 wef 13/03/2013]

 “conveyance” includes any vessel, train, vehicle, aircraft or other mode of transport;